Skip to content

 TaylorMade Qi4D drivers have been unveiled as a new model for 2026 and the successor to the popular Qi35 range.

-The same three models formed the Qi35 series of drivers and TaylorMade have made improvements and tweaks to the latest generation of their Qi series following the Qi10 and Qi35s.
+The same four models formed the Qi35 series of drivers and TaylorMade have made improvements and tweaks to the latest generation of their Qi series following on from the Qi10 and Qi35s.

 TaylorMade Qi4D Driver Specs & Features

-The Qi4D is the standard model in the series and appeals to the widest range of golfers.
+The Qi4D is the standard model in the series and appeals to the widest range of golfers with mid-launch, mid-spin and the fastest ball speeds in the series

 The Qi4D is available in four lofts of 8 degrees, 9 degrees, 10.5 degrees and 12 degrees in both right and left-handed versions.